Columbia rail congestion fix gaining steam after decades of delays for motorists

-COLUMBIA — A new state Department of Transportation undertaking could within a few years bring an end to train-related traffic delays along a busy Columbia corridor.
+COLUMBIA — A new state Department of Transportation undertaking could bring an end to train-related traffic delays along a busy Columbia corridor.

 Known as the Assembly Street Railroad Separation Project, the venture — which could end up costing around $400 million — proposes several options to streamline surface and rail travel in a 1.2-mile radius that incorporates some of Columbia's most popular locations including Five Points, the Capital City Mill District and State Fairgrounds complex.